Explore All Topics

 Can you take a child care tax deduction?

-If you think you qualify for the Child Care Tax Credit or other tax credits like the Earned Income Tax Credit, or deductions, get help!
-With many ways to file your taxes with H&R Block, we can work with you in a way that best suits your needs to help maximize your tax credits and deductions.
+If you think you qualify for the Child and Dependent Care Tax Credit or other tax credits like the Earned Income Tax Credit, get help!
+Whether you use a tax pro at one of our H&R Block office locations or file online, we can work with you in a way that best suits your needs to help maximize your tax refund.

 Was this topic helpful?